 But there's always been a barrier to us reaching more places and more people - language.

-From today that barrier starts to fall away.
+In January 2020 that barrier started to fall away for us.
 Through improvements in artificial intelligence and machine learning computers are now able to do a vast array of things that previously haven't been possible at scale or speed.

 One of those things is translation.

-Using a combination of the Google translate API, machine learning, and some human intervention, for the first time Pocket-lint is able to offer our news, reviews, features and buying guides in other languages.
+Using a combination of the Google translate API, machine learning, and some human intervention, Pocket-lint is able to offer our news, reviews, features and buying guides in other languages.

 The process, while complex and complicated behind the scenes, is very easy for you to enjoy as a reader.
 Going forward when one of our editors writes an article on the site it will now be automatically translated into the languages we support.